girsammatvienko/WordsProcessingApp/README.md

 <h1>Application description</h1>
 The service layer abstraction is used to provide two presentation layers.
-The first presentation layer is an api (controller.api package), the second one is a web Thymeleaf-based GUI (controller.gui package).
+The first presentation layer is an api (controller.api package), the second one is a web Thymeleaf\Javascript-based GUI (controller.gui package).

 Database operations performed with Hibernate. *Access login "root"